-of deposits with a foreign currency component in total deposits decreased by about 18 percentage points, and the share of loans with a foreign currency component in total loans decreased by about 12 percentage points), in turn increases the credibility of the monetary policy based on the stability of the exchange rate of the denar against the euro.
-In the period 2020-22, as a reflection of the uncertainty arising from the pandemic-driven crisis, and then the increased inflation expectations due to the global energy crisis and uncertainty, there was a moderate upward movement of the share of deposits with a foreign currency component (by 6.7 percentage points in September 2022 compared to the end of 2019).
+In line with the applied strategy of targeting the denar exchange rate, the National Bank constantly monitors the movements of the interest rate differential for instruments in domestic and foreign currency, as well as the currency structure of deposits and loans.
+The interest rate differential on deposits in domestic and foreign currency in the previous few years was mainly on the decline, as a reflection of the relaxed domestic and global financial conditions, while in the conditions of monetary tightening, towards the end of 2022 and during 2023, it registered a slight increase, and during 2024 it remained unchanged.
+Retaining the benefits with regard to de-euroization (in the period 2009-2015, the share of deposits with a foreign currency component in total deposits decreased by about 18 percentage points, and the share of loans with a foreign currency component in total loans decreased by about the pandemic-driven crisis, and then the increased inflation expectations due to the global energy crisis and uncertainty, there was a moderate upward movement of the share of deposits with a foreign currency component (by 6.7 percentage points in September 2022 compared to the end of 2019).
 From the last quarter of 2022 and during 2023 and 2024, there was a gradual reduction of the share of foreign currency deposits in total deposits of the private sector (by 2,7 percentage points compared to September 2022).
 In addition to the changes in reserve requirement, the currency aspect was taken into consideration also in the macro-prudential measures for the quality of credit demand, which started to be applied from 1 July 2023.
 In addition to other ratios, the DSTI ratio (debt service-to-income) has also been introduced whose level differs for loans in denars and in foreign currency/foreign exchange clause.